 I went there with the book in a backpack, intrigued in discovering what my neighbors have been doing just that this time, I got in through the backdoor close to the kitchen.
 Once inside I saw again the same marks, this time facing the door to the basement, that same door had at least five different locks which weren’t there, the last time I entered that house so definitely someone got back to secure that door, something important is behind that door for sure.

-While figuring out how to open those locks, the same bright light coming from the lower frame of the door…
+While figuring out how to open those locks, the same bright light coming from the lower frame of the door . . .

 What I least expected, the locks opened up by themselves like they were just waiting for the right moment.
 I opened the door, it took me to a staircase heading below, I could say went down two stories easily and then to a hallway, all over the ceiling of the hallway more marks and some of them showed the number three.